 Section 611 is applicable to all buildings that consume energy.
 It requires the commissioning and completion of mechanical, lighting, electrical and building envelope systems.
 These systems are also listed in Table 903.1, Commissioning Plan.

-There are also provisions outside of Chapter 6 that have significant impacts on energy: Table 302.1 allows jurisdictions to require lower zEPI values, or require more stringent levels of efficiency, by occupancy; where indicated to be enforceable in Table 302.1, the project electives of Section A106 in Appendix A require additional energy conserving practices be implemented and recognize and encourage energy performance that exceeds the baseline minimum requirements of Chapters 3 and 6; Section 1003.2 addresses energy use where existing buildings are altered; and, where indicated to be enforceable in Table 302.1, Section 1007.2 requires that owners of existing buildings report post certificate of occupancy zEPI, energy demand and CO2e emissions.
+There are also provisions outside of Chapter 6 that have significant impacts on energy: Table 302.1 allows jurisdictions to require lower zEPI values, or require more stringent levels of efficiency, by occupancy.
+Where adopted, the project electives of Section A106 in Appendix A contain additional energy conserving practices that recognize and encourage energy performance that exceeds the baseline minimum requirements of Chapters 3 and 6.
+Section 1003.2 addresses energy use where existing buildings are altered.
+Where indicated to be enforceable in Table 302.1, Section 1007.3 requires that owners of existing buildings report post certificate of occupancy annual net energy use, energy demand and CO2e emissions.

 Section 702 regulates water consumption through limitations of fixture and fitting flow rates and by means of requirements related to specific equipment and appliances.
 It also requires that municipal reclaimed water, where available and required by the jurisdiction in Table 302.1, be supplied to water-supplied toilets, urinals, trap primers and applicable industrial systems.
 Hot water distribution systems must be designed to reduce the volume of water between fixtures and sources of hot or tempered water in accordance with Section 702.8.

-Section 703 regulates water used in HVAC systems and equipment including hydronic closed systems, humidification systems, condensate coolers, condensate drainage recovery, once through heat exchangers, humidifier discharge, cooling towers, evaporative condensers, fluid cooers, wet-hood exhaust scrubber systems and evaporative cooling systems.
+Section 703 regulates water used in HVAC systems and equipment including hydronic closed systems, humidification systems, condensate coolers, condensate drainage recovery, once through heat exchangers, humidifier discharge, cooling towers, evaporative condensers, fluid coolers, wethood exhaust scrubber systems and evaporative cooling systems.